Cecil Hincks: World War I

 At the outbreak of the war, the Hincks family was living in the town of Gawler, 40 km north of Adelaide.
 Hincks travelled to Morphettville, where he enlisted in the Australian Imperial Force on 28 August 1914 and was assigned to the South Australian 10th Battalion's 'G' Company as a Lance Corporal.

 Hincks served with the 10th Battalion in the Gallipoli Campaign, coming ashore at Anzac Cove on 25 April 1915 ahead of the main landing of Australian forces.
 On 28 April, Hincks was promoted to Corporal, and on 4 August to Sergeant.
-In September 1915, Hincks was evacuated to Mudros after he was found to be suffering from influenza and an intestinal disease.
+In September 1915, Hincks was evacuated to Mudros after he was found to have developed influenza and an intestinal disease.
 In October he was admitted to hospital in Cardiff, and nearly a year later he was discharged from hospital in Salisbury and returned to rejoin his unit at the Western Front on 23 August 1916.

 At the Battle of Lagnicourt, part of the Battle of Arras in 1917, Hincks received gunshot wounds to his legs and chest, and was sent to Rouen where his condition was assessed as "dangerously ill".
 He was evacuated to England to recover, and after surgery over the following year, his injured leg was amputated.
 In 1918, he married Gladys Lottie Merritt in Surbiton, Surrey.
 He remained in England on extended sick leave for most of 1919, but left to return to Australia on 10 December.
 He was discharged from the 10th Battalion a year later on 13 December 1920.
 His marriage to Gladys ended in divorce shortly afterwards.